Trying to plan a trip to Paris can be overwhelming and time-consuming, especially for overseas travel.

 FROM PARIS TO THE WORLD (AND VICE VERSA)

 Rome 2 Rio – This is a great search engine to find the best way to go from A to B. Rome 2 Rio shows all the transportation options, travel time and a travel cost estimate.
-We use it especially when we do day trips or long weekend trips in France.
+We use it especially when we do day trips or long weekend trips around France.

 BOOKING FLIGHTS AND AIRPORT INFO